Little People, Big Dreams: Maya Angelou

-This board book version of Maya Angelou—an international bestseller from the beloved Little People, BIG DREAMS series—introduces the youngest dreamers to the powerful speaker, writer, and civil rights activist.
+In this international bestseller from the critically acclaimed Little People, BIG DREAMS series, discover the incredible life of Maya Angelou, the powerful speaker, writer and civil rights activist.

+Maya Angelou spent much of her childhood in Stamps, Arkansas.
 After a traumatic event at age eight, she stopped speaking for five years.
 However, Maya rediscovered her voice through wonderful books, and went on to become one of the world's most beloved writers and speakers.
-As well as highlighting the remarkable achievements of Maya Angelou, the book also examines the social and historical context in which she grew up, along with issues of race, gender, abuse and overcoming adversity.

 This moving book features stylish and quirky illustrations and extra facts at the back, including a biographical timeline with historical photos and a detailed profile of Maya Angelou's life.